AleksandarDzudzevic/Project_unit_4/README.md

 3. The social network website will have a feature to display all users and the city about which they post.
 4. The social network website will have an option to choose a city which you are interested in, and see only relevant reviews.
 5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.
-6. The scoial network website will have an interactive map showing cities that users could choose to write about.
+6. The social network website will have an interactive map showing cities that users could choose to write about.

 # Criteria B: Design
 ## System Diagram